The application portal closed on November 3, 2022. Award recipients will be announced in February, 2023.

 - Innovative and unique strategies.

-- Ability to describe the “next step” to be taken by the applicant organization after the COF grant funds are used to address the public health issue.
+Ability to describe the “next step” by the applicant organization after the COF grant funds are used to address the public health issue.

 - Community support and/or partnerships with other organizations.